Jay-Pea0/pi-sensor/README.md

 Originally created 2022

+Includes code and video of project in action

 Sensor Data from Raspberry Pi

 Stores a count of how many times a sensor is activated and sends it to a backend every ten minutes.